The Definitive Guide

 CIPS Certificate

-For: Entry-level.
+For: Entry point.
 No prior procurement experience needed.
 Suits diploma holders or career-changers.

 You learn: Fundamentals of the procurement cycle, professional terminology, supplier basics.